foresthoffman/loggy/README.md

   - Labeled "DEBUG".
   - Typically, indicates debug output.

-For example, with a `Logger.Threshold` of `LevelCritical`, only logs the following severities would be output:
+For example, with a threshold of `LevelCritical`, only logs the following severities would be output:

 - Standard
   - Sent to stdout.
 - Critical
   - Sent to stderr.

-Likewise, if the `Logger.Threshold` was `LevelInfo`, all logs would be output except for those with a severity of Debug.
+Likewise, if the threshold was `LevelInfo`, all logs would be output except for those with a severity of Debug.

 ### Disabling Logging